ggiovanii8/Cancer-Rates/README.md

 WHERE [Group] = 1;
 </pre>

 Loaded the dataset 'p65chemicallist'.
 Dataset that displays chemicals that have been studied.
-Shows us what chemicals are cancerous and which are developmental, meaning that the chemical can lead to cancer after a certain amount of exposur.
+Shows us what chemicals are cancerous and which are developmental, meaning that the chemical can lead to cancer after a certain amount of exposure.

 <pre>
 ```sql